google-ar/WebARonTango/README.md

 ```
 ~/chromium/src$ ninja -C out/webar_57.0.2958.3
 ```
-The final APK will be built in the folder '~/chromium/src/out/webar_57.0.2958.3/out/apks'.
+The final APK will be built in the folder `~/chromium/src/out/webar_57.0.2958.3/out/apks`.

-### Build the documentation

-In order to build the documentation you are currently reading, there are some steps that need to be followed:

-1. Install JSDoc: `npm install -g jsdoc`
-2. `$ jsdoc WebARAPI.js THREE.WebAR/THREE.WebAR.js README.md`
+## A brief overview on the Chromium source code modifications to support WebAR

+WORK IN PROGRESS

+# <a name="supported_devices">Supported devices</a>

+The current version of Chromium that supports WebAR has been built on top of Tango and has been tested on the following devices:

+* Lenovo Phab 2 Pro
+  * Android version: 6.0.1
+  * Build version: PB2-690Y_S100017_160924

+# <a name="license">License</a>

+WORK IN PROGRESS

+# <a name="future_work">Future work</a>

+WORK IN PRGRESS